Quick-Start

 - stubs

-with the example content:
+file with the following example content:

 schema: apigear.module/1.0